Orange-OpenSource/pyDcop/docs/index.rst

 Contributing
 ------------

-We welcome contribution, especially the implementation of DCOP algorithms (novel or well-known).
+We welcome contributions, especially the implementation of DCOP algorithms (novel or well-known).
 Join us on
 `GitHub <https://github.com/Orange-OpenSource/pyDcop>`_.